 The CDC supports the professional development of MFT students in the practicum preparation process and subsequent clinical courses.
-The Full Clinical Development Committee is chaired by the Director of MFT Clinical Training and comprised of leaders within the school, generally the MAMFT Program Director and the NU Clinical Faculty, who is also invited to attend.
+The Full Clinical Development Committee is chaired by the Director of MFT Clinical Training and comprised of the MAMFT Program Director and the NU Clinical Faculty, who is also invited to attend.
 The one-on-one CDC-lite meetings will take place with the Director of MFT Clinical Training.
 The nature of the concern and recommendations from the NU Faculty may be considered when determining the appropriate intervention tier.